mbergmann-do24/coding-interview-backend/README.md

 Add addresses to your users
 * you should be able to add, remove or change addresses of a users
 * it should be possible to get all addresses without users
-* if a youser is deleted, all addresses of this user should be deleted as well
+* if a user is deleted, all addresses of this user should be deleted as well
+* one user can have multiple addresses

 ### Validation
 * all input fields should be validated